 Take a moment and literally map out (on paper) what your client process will look like.
 Try to be very specific and streamline your process so that everything flows.
 Perfecting your process and making everything as smooth as possible for your clients will increase the chances that your clients will refer their friends or peers to you.
 If they loved working with you, they’ll be quick to share your expertise with everyone they know.

-Here’s an example of my process:
+Here’s an example of a client workflow:

 Initial emails >> Phone consult (sometimes) >> Contract >> Deposit Invoice >> Questionnaire >> Proofs (Rounds 1, 2, 3) >> Final Invoice >> Installation >> Phone call instructions (if needed) >> Thank you email